 - Their children from any marriage (in detail).
 Of course, the siblings of one grandparent are the children of another — but looking at this relationship more than one way helps us see the importance.

 - Neighbors (basic).
 Look especially for neighbors that lived next door for a long time.
-These people may be your key to breaking down a brick wall in the future.
+These people may be your key to breaking down a brick wall in the future (or finding your relatives in a future census when names were misspelled)

 - People who lived with your grandparents.
 Long term boarders, friends, distant relatives, servants. (basic)